dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - Higher detection quality (mAP) than R-CNN
 - Training is single-stage, using a multi-task loss (no need of multi-stage as seen in RCNN)
 - Training can update all network layers (end-to-end)
-- Avoid feature caching as SVM is replaced by Softmax, no need to store feature vectors (softmax is better than SVM).
+- Avoid feature caching as SVM is replaced by Softmax, no need to store feature vectors (softmax is better than SVM)

 ### Problems in Fast R-CNN